r1vita/TH-IGN/README.md

 | NVD CVE API 2.0 | `services.nvd.nist.gov/rest/json/cves/2.0` | JSON (last 7 days) |
 | CISA Advisories | `cisa.gov/cybersecurity-advisories/all.xml` | XML (HTML fallback) |

-## How Asset Matching Works
+## Asset Matching

-1. Each monitored asset name is normalized (lowercased, whitespace standardized) and expanded using known aliases (e.g., "Chrome" matches "google chrome", "chromium").
+1. Each monitored asset name is normalized (lowercased, whitespace standardized) and expanded using known aliases (EXAMPLE :  "Chrome" matches "google chrome", "chromium").
 2. Vulnerability vendor, product, and description fields are normalized the same way.
 3. A match occurs when an asset alias is a substring of (or equals) any vulnerability field.
 4. Matched threats are assigned risk levels: only CRITICAL and HIGH severity vulns are flagged; all others are marked UNKNOWN.